michaelparenteau/nvim/README.md

 Here is what it looks like to open a project:

 <img width="1355" alt="image" src="https://github.com/michaelparenteau/nvim/assets/146460/cd13ec73-9369-4f28-9f02-6030817300cd">

-> The bus came by and I got on.
-That's when it all began. - [⚡️💀🌹](https://www.youtube.com/watch?v=ALNh0Hk09l4)

 Some notable plugins in this config: